galacean/engine/README.md

 ## License
-The engine is released under the [MIT](https://opensource.org/licenses/MIT) license.
+The Oasis Engine is released under the [MIT](https://opensource.org/licenses/MIT) license.
 See LICENSE file.